COVID-19 Gives Global Medical Oxygen Concentrators Market a Boost Beyond Imagined

-Oxygen is one of the 30 priority lifesaving medicines for women and children included in the WHO’s Model List of Essential Medicines (edition 7, 2019).
-Medical oxygen concentrators are the easiest alternatives to cylinders and liquid medical oxygen (LMO) in situation of unprecedentedly high demand.
-The base oxygen needs in an area depends on the capacity of the health system and the number of hospital beds (intensive care unit (ICU) vs. non-ICU) in the system.
+The pandemic showed that the base oxygen needs in an area depends on the capacity of the health system and the number of hospital beds (intensive care unit (ICU) vs. non-ICU) in the system.
 Typically, large-scale industrial gas plants supply concentrated oxygen in gaseous or liquid form to various health settings.
 However, in geographies with lower volume demands, air separation technologies viz. pressure swing adsorption (PSA) or volume swing adsorption (VSA) are used to create medical oxygen at scale.
 Low- and middle-income countries (LMICs) are especially struggling to fill the supply-demand gap.

-Broad Transitions Underway in LMICs, Indicating Growing Need for Oxygen Services
+Broad Transitions Underway in LMICs Indicative of Potential for Medical Oxygen Concentrators Market

 COVID-19 Pandemic Outbreak Exposed Fragility of Global Oxygen Supply Systems